hashicorp/packer-plugin-azure/.web-docs/README.md

 has multiple user assigned managed identities you will need to set `client_id` too.

-### Interactive User Authentication

-To use interactive user authentication, you should specify `use_interactive_auth` only.
-Packer will use cached credentials or redirect you to a website to log in.

 ### Service Principal

 To use a [service principal](https://packer.io/docs/builders/azure#azure-active-directory-service-principal)